Beijing showing signs of compromise in trade talks with US

 "It's time for both to present their demands, but it's also a time to exhibit their bargaining chips," said Song.

+The sanctions are part of a broader conflict over China's aggressive push to challenge U.S. technological dominance.

-The Trump administration has proposed tariffs on up to $150 billion in Chinese products to punish Beijing.
-China has responded by targeting $50 billion in U.S. imports.
-Neither country has yet imposed tariffs.
+China responded by targeting $50 billion in U.S. products, including soybeans — a shot at Trump supporters in America's heartland.

-Trump said Friday that his team was working on trade deals that are "going to be great for our country.
+Trump said his team was working on trade deals that are "going to be great for our country.
 Our country has been ripped off long enough.
 And we are making great deals."

 On Thursday, though, his top trade negotiator, Robert Lighthizer, said that after nine months of talks, the U.S., Canada and Mexico still were "nowhere close to a deal" to rewrite the North American Free Trade Agreement, a 24-year-old pact that Trump has called a job-killing disaster.